skypilot-org/skypilot/examples/distributed-pytorch/README.md

 **The example is based on [PyTorch's official minGPT example](https://github.com/pytorch/examples/tree/main/distributed/minGPT-ddp)**

-## Using distributed training
+## Overview

+There are two ways to run distributed training with PyTorch:

+1. Using normal `torchrun`
+2. Using `rdvz` backend

+The main difference between the two for fixed-size distributed training is that `rdvz` backend automatically handles the rank for each node, while `torchrun` requires the rank to be set manually.

+SkyPilot offers easy built-in environment variables to help you start distributed training easily.

+### Using normal `torchrun`

-The following command spawn 2 nodes with 1 L4 GPU each.
+The following command spawn 2 nodes with 2 L4 GPU each.

 `sky launch -c train.yaml`